winters27/Flaccy/README.md

 ### Step 4: Configure Environment

-The application requires a Qobuz user authentication token to function.

 1.  **Create the environment file:**
     Copy the template to a new `.env` file:
     ```bash
     cp .env.template .env
     ```

-2.  **Add your token:**
+2.  **Edit the `.env` file:**
-    Open `.env` in a text editor and replace `"YOUR_TOKEN_HERE"` with your actual Qobuz token.
+    Open the `.env` file in a text editor and configure the following variables:

-    To get your token, log in to the Qobuz website, open your browser's developer tools, and look for the `user_auth_token` in the cookies for the `qobuz.com` domain.
+    - `FLACCY_PASSWORD`: Set a password to protect the web interface.
+    - `SECRET_KEY`: A random string for session security.
+You can generate one with `openssl rand -hex 16`.
+    - `DOWNLOAD_DIRECTORY`: The absolute path where your music will be saved.

+    After logging into the Flaccy web interface, you will be prompted to log in with your Qobuz credentials.

 ---